 Preliminary Examinations

 There are two levels of certification through the CAS: Associate of the Casualty Actuarial Society (ACAS) and Fellow of the Casualty Actuarial Society (FCAS).
 Students at UT can make progress towards earning their ACAS, the first level of certification.
-There are 3 preliminary exams in the ACAS curriculum, which all count towards the ASA certification with the SOA, and 4 associate exams, for a total of 7 exams to earn an ACAS designation.
+There are 2 preliminary exams in the ACAS curriculum, which also count towards the ASA certification with the SOA, 3 Data and Insurance Series Courses (DISCS), 2 VEEs (Validation by Educational Experience) and 4 associate exams, for a total of 6 exams to earn an ACAS designation.

 Exam 1 (Probability)